dagger/dagger/docs/current/guides/757394-use-service-containers.md

 In practice, you are more likely to set your own hostname aliases with service bindings, which are covered in the next section.

-## Bind services
+## Working with services

-Binding a service to a container or the host creates a dependency in your Dagger pipeline.
-The service container needs to be running when the client container runs.
-The bound service container is started automatically whenever its client container runs.

-You can use services with Dagger in three ways:
+You can use services in Dagger in three ways:

 - [Bind service containers to client containers](#bind-service-containers-to-containers)
 - [Expose service containers to the host](#expose-service-containers-to-the-host)